Shivam-io-afk/learningReact/README.md

 - Ref or useReft is hook in react which is generally used into class components, Ref has a functinality of DOM Manipulation But React not allowed to directly manipulate dom because if cause low performance in appliation in react, use only in emergency!

 - it is used on form validation, to change color, to get value etc...

+## In React Routing Switches is change into  is Routes